mitotic/slidoc/README.md

 To export some or all lectures to `html` format for web publishing, create a sub-directory, say `Publish`.
 In that directory, type:

-    slidoc.py --outfile=all.html ../Lectures/prefix-lecture??.md
+    slidoc.py --all=all.html ../Lectures/prefix-lecture??.md

 The above command will combine all the lectures, table of contents and index into a single file `all.html`, which can be published on the web or shared.

-Alternatively, the `--index_files=toc,ind,qind` option can be used instead of `--outfile` to generate separate HTML files.
+Alternatively, the `--indexed=toc,ind,qind` option can be used instead of `--all` to generate separate HTML files.
 This will create files named `prefix-lecture01.html` and so on in the `Publish` directory.
 Additionally, it will create three files, `toc.html` (table of contents) , `ind.html` (concept index), and `qind.html` (question